West Shore Theatre

 317 Bridge Street,

 6 people favorited this theater

-The West Shore Theatre is a classic single screen Streamlined Moderne theatre in the heart of downtown New Cumberland.
-It is the West Shore because it is on the west shore of the Susquehanna River, across from Harrisburg.
+The West Shore Theatre is a classic single screen Streamlined Moderne style theatre in the heart of downtown New Cumberland.
+It is named the West Shore because it is on the west shore of the Susquehanna River, across from Harrisburg.

-The West Shore opened on January 20, 1940 with the movie “The Secret Life of Dr Kildare” and admission of 25 cents for adults, 15 cents for children.
+The West Shore Theatre opened on January 20, 1940 with the movie “The Secret Life of Dr Kildare” and admission of 25 cents for adults, 15 cents for children.
 The theatre was designed by Philadelphia architect William H. Lee in an Art Moderne style.
 Interior wall coverings were in an old rose shade.
-The auditorium was furnished with walnut paneling on the side and rear walls and the ceiling had a hand painted oil painting.
+The auditorium was furnished with walnut panelling on the side and rear walls and the ceiling had a hand painted oil painting.
 The theatre was built with air conditioning.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.